meltyourface/blank/posts/Algernon-Blackwood/The-Dance-of-Death-A-Tale-of-Mortality/index.md

 (Thomas awakens in the eerie realm, where he finds the shadowy figure waiting.)

-SHADOWY FIGURE: Welcome, Thomas, to the realm of shadows.
+**SHADOWY FIGURE**: Welcome, Thomas, to the realm of shadows.
 Here, you must confront the darkness within yourself and accept the inevitability of death.

 (Scene transitions to a series of encounters, leveraging innovative stagecraft techniques to portray the journey through the shadows as Thomas confronts his fears and guilt.)